-As good practice, and to identify the best fit for the role, successful candidates will be invited to attend an informal interview expected to take place on 10 or 11 December 2020.
-To meet government COVID-19 advice, interviews will take place on Teams.
+As good practice, and to identify the best fit for the role, successful candidates will be invited to attend an informal interview expected to take place in April 2022.
+Interviews will take place on Teams.

 Stage 4 - Appointment to the Board